tejash-300/Sentiment-analysis-using-Bert-and-web-sccraping/README.md

 ---

-This README provides a structured and detailed guide for thus GitHub repository. 🚀
+This README provides a structured and detailed guide for this GitHub repository. 🚀